 The burden of history weighs particularly heavily on the early quarter of the campaign.
 With the Germans pushing into Russia, the Soviet forces are in full retreat, meaning many missions aren't won so much as vacated.
 One asks you to flee the map, burning villages as you go.
 Another cast me into one final Soviet-held capture point with a broken and scattered force, before flashing up my next objective: 'hold out against waves of enemies: 0/10'.
 I managed to hold out against a glorious zero waves on my first go, and as my men were pulverised and the screen faded to black, I planned how better to spread them out to hold the line.
 I was surprised to see the words 'mission complete'.
 It certainly didn't feel that way.

-heroes.
+But there is glory here, and there are heroes.
 Company of Heroes 2's quieter missions are its most memorable.
 One level in Polish territory gave me control of a super-sniper and a few squads of her resistance chums.
 Unlike most squads, the snipers would hold fire until directly ordered to shoot, making traversing the Polish forests a pleasingly efficient military exercise: move one set of snipers to the treeline to provide cover for another leapfrogging duo, before destroying an enemy squad with six carefully aimed bullets fired in a single devastating salvo.

-glory here, and there
+"there is glory here, and there are heroes."